CSR, ESG…the latest corporate buzz terms or a seismic shift in business culture? To be honest, a mixture of both.

 To better understand why ESG matters to today’s business owner, let’s look at each component:

 Environment: An increasingly volatile climate means the impacts of unpredictable weather permeate all aspects of the economy.
 Internally, supply chain outcomes and the ability to effectively make, move and sell goods are increasingly impacted by weather events.
 Externally, consumers are demanding producers source, manufacture and distribute their products responsibly.
 How a business mitigates environmental risk and protects itself against interruption and property loss could very well determine its survival.

-Social: Issues of equity are at the forefront of our “S.” From race to gender to human rights – even to animal welfare – companies are judged not just by what they sell, but by who they are and how they treat their customers, employees and the communities in which they operate.
-On a micro level, a healthy Social stance enables owners to thrive on the basis of relationships and reputation.
-At the macro level, positive Social ratings help avoid business interruption (protests, boycotts, vandalism, etc.), enhance recruiting and open up new markets.
+Social: Issues of equity are at the forefront of our “S.” From race to gender to human rights – even to animal welfare – companies are judged not just what by they sell, but by who they are and how they treat their customers, employees and the communities in which they operate.
+On a micro level, a healthy Social stance enables owners to thrive on the basis of relationship and reputation.
+At the macro level, positive Social ratings help avoid business interruption (protests, boycotts, vandalism, etc), enhance recruiting and open up new markets.

 Governance: More than “E” and “S,” “G” has immediate legal and financial implications.
 Internal operations and structures used to be left in the boardroom, but that’s no longer the case.
 Stock prices, employee retention, government oversight and consumer preference all hinge on how an organization is run.
 Issues ranging from ethics to board diversity to executive pay are routinely scrutinized by investors, talent, consumers and regulators alike.